 Windle Island, St Helens

-Working via the SCAPE Civil Engineering framework, we installed:
+Working via the SCAPE Civil Engineering framework, we delivered a series of upgrades including:

-As well as relieving congestion, our work at Windle Island has reduced journey times, improved road safety for thousands of motorists, pedestrians and cyclists and improved air quality across the region.
+These improvements have reduced congestion, cut journey times, improved safety for motorists, cyclists and pedestrians and supported better air quality across the region.

 Early contractor engagement delivers cost savings